-Our strategy is to focus on diseases where a large number of patients undergo invasive and costly diagnostic procedures that could be avoided with a moaccurate diagnosis from a cytology sample taken pre-operatively.
-In prioritizing our opportunities, we develop a detailed understanding of the unmet clinical need and the shortcomings of the current standard of care.
-We define the precise clinical question in these diseases that, if informed by genomic informatio would alter the standard of care in a way that improves patient outcomes while reducing costs in both the short- and long-term.
-Only then do we deploy our scientif expertise in biomarker discovery and algorithm development to derive a genomic signature that provides meaningful diagnostic information.
+Our strategy is to focus on diseases where a large number of patients undergo invasive and costly diagnostic procedures that could be avoided with a more accurate diagnosis from cytology sample taken pre-operatively.
+In prioritizing our opportunities, we develop a detailed understanding of the unmet clinical need and the shortcomings of the current standard care.
+We define the precise clinical question in these diseases that, if informed by genomic information, would alter the standard of care in a way that improves patient outcomes whi reducing costs in both the short- and long-term.
+Only then do we deploy our scientific expertise in biomarker discovery and algorithm development to derive a genomic signature th provides meaningful diagnostic information.

 We developed our first commercial offering, Afirma, to address a significant unmet need in thyroid nodule diagnosis.
 Thyroid nodules, or bumps under the skin of the neck around the thyroid gland, are usually benign; however, patients with nodules are generally referred to an endocrinologist for evaluation.
-Endocrinologis typically collect cells from the nodule for cytopathology with an FNA and send these samples to a cytopathologist for analysis.
-Approximately 525,000 thyroid FNA were performed in the United States in 2011.
-Typically, 15% to 30% of FNAs yield indeterminate results, meaning they cannot be diagnosed as definitively benign of malignant by cytopathology alone.
-Because the risk of malignancy is approximately 25% for an indeterminate diagnosis, clinical practice guidelines have historical recommended patients with indeterminate cytopathology results undergo surgery to remove part or all of their thyroid to obtain an accurate pathology diagnosi.
-However, in 70% to 80% of these cases, the thyroid nodule proves to be benign for cancer.
-We estimate the average cost of this surgery to be \$15,000, and surgery caresult in complications and leave a patient in need of hormone replacement therapy for life.
-We believe Afirma, if fully adopted, could result in over \$500 million direct cost savings to the healthcare system over five years.
+Endocrinologists typically collect cells from the nodule for cytopathology with an FNA and send these samples to a cytopathologist for analysis.
+According to an abstract presented at the American Association of Endocrine Surgeons 2013 Annu Meeting, approximately 525,000 thyroid FNAs were performed in the United States in 2011.
+The American Thyroid Association, or ATA, guidelines indicate that 15% to 30% of FNA yield indeterminate results, meaning they cannot be diagnosed as definitively benign or malignant by cytopathology alone.
+Because the risk of malignancy ranges from 20% to 30%, a referenced in the ATA guidelines, for an indeterminate diagnosis, clinical practice guidelines have historically recommended patients with indeterminate cytopathology results undergous surgery to remove part or all of their thyroid to obtain an accurate pathology diagnosis.
+Accordingly, in 70% to 80% of these cases, the thyroid nodule proves to be benign for cancer.
+We estimate the average cost of this surgery to be \$15,000, and surgery can result in complications and leave a patient in need of hormone replacement therapy for life.
+We believe Afirma, fully adopted, could result in over \$500 million in direct cost savings to the healthcare system over five years.
+This estimate is based on a health economics study published in the Journ of Endocrinology and Metabolism in 2011.